 Cultivating Powers of Self-Control

-I answered a question on cultivating powers of self-control on Philosophy in Action Radio on 23 June 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on cultivating powers of self-control on 23 June 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Should a person cultivate his powers of self-control?
 What is self-control?
 Is strong capacity for self-control of value?
 Does self-control have a downside or limits?
 How can a person develop more self-control?